Louis Elton Chachere, Sr. (1912-1966) holding Brenda L. Chachere and his wife Artie L. Cole (1921-2009) holding Louis E. Chachere, Jr. (1947)

 Louis E Chachere, Sr. is the son of Oscar Chachere (1889-1972) & Susie M. Berry (1892-1920), the grandson of Felix Chachere (1850-1913) & Sarah Hicks (1850-1910) & the great grandson of Beaurepaire Prosper Chachere (1803-1853) & Celeste Chenier (1814-1893).

 Beaurepaire and Eugenie's first of eight children, Catherine E. Chachere was born in 1828.
 The rest of the 7 children were born about two plus years apart, the last, Louis Amedee born in 1844.
-During this time Beaurepaire P. Chachere was fathering children with Celeste Chenier, a woman described in Rev. Hebert's church and civil records as "f.g.o.c." at the time she married Pierre Rossillon, "f.m.o.c." in 1858, more than twenty years after the birth of her children fathered by Beaurepaire.
+During this time Beaurepaire P. Chachere was fathering children with Celeste Chenier, a woman described in Rev. Hebert's church and civil records as "f.g.o.c."
+At the time she married Pierre Rossillon, "f.m.o.c." in 1858, it was more than twenty years after the birth of her children fathered by Beaurepaire.

 Rev. Hebert, the author of Southwest Louisiana Records provides abbreviations in his books.
 In those abbreviations he states that f.d.c.l. is femme de couleur libre; free woman of color (French) and h.d.c.l. stands for homme de couleur libre; free man of color (French).
 In FrenchQuarter.com, the term homme de couleur libre is defined as "free person of color", thus male or female.